-How do I choose a student?
+How Do I Choose a Student?

 As a supervisor your goal should be to hire the best qualified applicants.
-We recommend that you manage the selection process as you would any other hire in your department/agency.
+We recommend that you manage the selection process as you would for any other hire in your department/agency.

 You may choose to use an application form to help with the process.
-You may conduct job interviews and base your selection on the qualifications presented.
-In addition to finding better candidates, expecting students to apply and compete for positions has the advantage of teaching students valuable job search skills.
+You may conduct job interviews and base your hire selection on the qualifications presented.
+In addition to finding better candidates, expecting students to apply and compete for positions has the advantage of teaching students valuable job searching skills.

 You've found your person, how do you hire?

 Step 1: Make sure the student is found as the work study student in the Student Employment Jobs Board if you wish to hire him or her through work study fund.
 If you hire a student who is shown with no work study award in the database, you have NOT hired the student as a UVM Federal Work Study employee.
 Therefore, your agency/department will be required to pay the student out of your own agency's/department's budget.

 To see if a student has been offered and accepted their work study award, please follow these directions:

 - Click on the Student Search on the upper control bar